 An unexpected life event such as a divorce can affect everything from tax status to monthly and yearly income.
 We worked with our new client to review her divorce decree, how assets were legally viewed, and the details of her former spouse’s financial responsibility related to alimony, marital debt, healthcare coverage, and milestones related to various other financial responsibilities.
 This included identifying the need to update beneficiary designations on life insurance and retirement plans.
 It was also vital to help update the client’s estate plan.
 Within the context of the big picture, we developed a comprehensive investment plan designed to enable her to live comfortably in the years ahead.

-We helped with the investment plan and allocation her risks and developed a plan for income now and in the future when her alimony income ended.
+We helped her with the investment plan and her allocation risks, and developed an income plan for now and for the future when her alimony income ended.

 Wells Fargo Advisors is not a legal or tax advisor.
 You should consult with your attorney, accountant and/or estate planner before taking any action.